kawshalya-k/kawshalya-k/README.md

 ## About Me

 I’m a passionate learner at the intersection of <b>technology and finance</b>.
-My interests lie in <b>cybersecurity, FinTech, and automotive technologies</b>, with a focus on developing innovative solutions to build secure and impactful systems.
+My interests lie in <b>cybersecurity and FinTech</b>, with a focus on developing innovative solutions to build secure and impactful systems.

 ⚙️ I am actively building skills in:
 - Programming
 - Web & Cloud
 - Cybersecurity

-I believe in continuous learning and enjoy working on projects that connect finance, technology, and security. 🌱

 🎓 Currently, I'm pursuing,
 - BSc (Hons) in Information Systems
 - BSc (External) in Financial Engineering

+I believe in continuous learning and enjoy working on projects that connect finance, technology, and security. 🌱

 ## GitHub Stats 📈